|Home Gallery Contact Events & Projects Projects: 2019 On Film & TV Archive & Links

 Howells, D. T. (2015) 'A Catalogue of the Late Antique Gold Glass in the British Museum' British Museum Research Publication 198.

 Late Roman Gold Sandwich Glass

 Borg Furnace Project: Begun in 2013 and continuing once or twice a year.
 Situated at the Villa Borg in Germany and organized by Bettina Birkenhagen (Director - Villa Borg) and Frank Wiesenberg.
-Glassblowers include Mark and David, François Arnaud, Torsten Rötzsch and Bill Gudenrath.
+Glassblowers include Mark and David, François Arnaud, Torsten Rötzsch, Bill Gudenrath and Jason Klein.
 See the Archeoglas, Glasofenexperiment and Glasrepliken websites.
 Links to published articles involving the Villa Borg Furnace are on these websites.

 The Villa Borg Furnace